Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 \subsection{Impact on Human Prediction Performance}

 We turn to look at the actual impact of our learned advising policy on the quality of the final predictions of the human decision makers.
-For each risk prediction $\hat{y}\in\{0,0.1,...,1\}$ with ground truth $y\in\{0,1\}$ (0 for not violating the release terms or 1 otherwise), the prediction error is defined as $error=|y-\hat{y}|$.
-We evaluate the prediction performance primarily according to two measures that capture different error patterns: the linear score (i.e., $1-error$) and the quadratic score (i.e., $1-error^2$).
-Evaluation according to additional measures gives qualitatively similar results (see Section \ref{app:performance} in the Appendix).
+For each risk prediction $\hat{y}\in\{0,0.1,...,1\}$ with ground truth $y\in\{0,1\}$ (0 for not violating the release terms or 1 otherwise), the prediction error is defined as $error=\lvert y-\hat{y} \rvert$.
+We evaluate the prediction performance primarily according to two measures that capture different error patterns: the linear score (i.e., $1-error$) and the quadratic score (i.e., $1-error^2$), which is a proper scoring rule \cite{gneiting2007}.
+Evaluation according to additional measures gives qualitatively similar results (see Appendix \ref{app:results-impact}).

-Figure \ref{fig:scores-ci} shows the prediction performance of the human participants in the experiment, and the algorithmic prediction performance, according to the linear score (left panel) and the quadratic score (right panel).
-Figure \ref{fig:score-dists} in the Appendix shows the full performance distributions.
+Figure \ref{fig:scores-ci} shows the prediction performance of the human participants in the experiment and the algorithmic prediction performance, according to the linear score (left panel) and quadratic score (right panel).
+See Appendix \ref{app:results-impact} for the full performance distributions.
 According to both score measures, human predictions in the Learned treatment have a clear and statistically significant advantage over the No Advice, Random, and Update treatments, and specifically the ranking of performance, from best to worst, is: Omniscient, Learned, Update, Random, and No Advice.
 The advantage of the Learned treatment over the constant-advising Update treatment demonstrates the usefulness of our learned advising policy approach that considers input from the human decision maker, and provides advice that is focused only on those places where it is likely to be useful.
 The performance of the Random treatment shows that providing advice only in part of the predictions does not lead in itself to an improvement in the quality of human predictions, and that the learned advising approach is important to achieve this improvement.
 The large gap of the performance of Omniscient above all other treatments shows the potential for further improvement of human predictions by improving the learning quality of the advising policy (e.g., by utilizing more advanced computational methods or larger datasets).